Stremio/stremio-addon-sdk/README.md

 ## Quick Example

-This arbitrary example creates an add-on that provides a stream for Big Buck Bunny and outputs a HTTP address where you can access it.
+This arbitrary example creates an addon that provides a stream for Big Buck Bunny and outputs a HTTP address where you can access it.

 ```javascript
 const { addonBuilder, serveHTTP, publishToCentral }  = require('stremio-addon-sdk')